 - Exam Part A mark out of 100%

-- Exam Part B and the Scenario(s) grade ('Satisfactory' or 'Unsatisfactory')
+- Exam Part B and the Simulation(s) grade ('Satisfactory' or 'Unsatisfactory')

 - the overall module result according to the below table.